 Synchronous execution

-Synchronous execution waits until the agent completes processing and returns a single response.
+Synchronous execution blocks until the agent completes processing and returns the full response.

 curl -X POST http://localhost:8000/runs \